w3f/General-Grants-Program/grants/speculative/bit_country.md

 Ray Lu
 * Has hand-on coding experience over a decade.
 He wrote the first line of code in Basic when he was 15 on IBM-8086.
-* Created a Saas Startup from inception to growth.
-So far it has transacted USD$173,899,846 of bookings with 107,800 users.
+* Founded a Saas Startup from inception to growth.
+So far it has transacted USD$173,899,846 of bookings and serving 107,800 active users.
-* Created a Tech Edu Startup from inception to growth that has 300 new enrollments every year with a customer base across 8 countries.
+* Founded a Tech Edu Startup from inception to growth that has 300 new enrollments every year with a customer base across 8 countries.
 * Bsc in Computer Science at Univerity of Auckland.
 (Top 1 in writing compiler subject)
 * Involved in Polkadot Ambassador Programme with one reputable Substrate development team in NZ to run local meetups (Temporarily Paused due to Covid-19)